Hanover-CS/HC26-Smith-Jonah-Senior-Project/docs/proposal.md

 ### Components and Connections
 The system architecture will have **three primary components**:

 - **Front End (Thymeleaf, Bootstrap, HTML/CSS/JS):** The front end will take care of rendering pages that the user sees and interacts with.
 These pages will be interacted with directly when users are browsing, creating listings, managing profiles, and leaving reviews.
-By using Thymeleaf templates alongside Boostrap styling I can ensure that UI is responsive and friendly for all devices.
+By using Thymeleaf templates alongside Bootstrap styling I can ensure that UI is responsive and friendly for all devices.

 - **Back End (Java 19, Spring Boot, Spring Security, JPA):** The back end will be in charge of handling authentication, logic, and requests.
 This will include validating access via Hanover emails as well as processing the creation and editing of listings.
 Spring Security will also ensure that sensitive actions (like posting items or reviews) can only be performed by verified users.